Fortifications and Defensive Structures in Saxon Warfare

 Political and Economic Control

 Wareham is one of the best-preserved examples of an Alfredian burh.
-The town is defended by a massive earthen rampart that still stands, enclosing a rectangular area.
-The remains of the Saxon walls are visible, with a deep ditch on the outside.
-Wareham was strategically located on the River Frome, controlling access to the hinterland.
-Excavations have shown that the rampart was built in the late 9th century and was topped with a timber palisade.
+The town is defended by massive earthen ramparts that still stand today, enclosing a rectangular area of about 160 acres.
+The remains of the Saxon walls are visible as high banks with a deep ditch on the outside.
+Wareham was strategically located on the River Frome, controlling access to the hinterland of Dorset.
+Excavations have shown that the rampart was built in the late ninth century and was topped with a timber palisade.
 The town was attacked several times by Vikings but survived, proving the effectiveness of its defenses.
-More on Wareham's history.
+The street plan within the walls still follows the original Saxon grid.
+Learn more about Wareham's history.

-Wallingford was another key burh in the Burghal Hidage.
-Its massive earthworks cover an area of over 60 acres, making it one of the largest.
-The walls were built in a combination of earth and timber, later faced with stone.
-Wallingford served as a major mint and trading center.
-Its location on the River Thames allowed it to control river traffic.
-The burh was central to Alfred’s defense of the Thames Valley and later played a role in the conflicts of the 11th century.
-The surviving ramparts are a testament to the scale of Saxon engineering.
+Wallingford was another key burh in the Burghal Hidage system.
+Its massive earthworks cover an area of over 60 acres, making it one of the largest burhs in Wessex.
+The walls were built in a combination of earth and timber, later faced with stone in the early medieval period.
+Wallingford served as a major mint and trading center, and its location on the River Thames allowed it to control river traffic through the Thames Valley.
+The burh was central to Alfred's defensive strategy and later played a significant role in the conflicts of the eleventh century, including the Danish invasions and the Norman Conquest.
+The surviving ramparts are a testament to the scale of Saxon engineering and the resources that could be mobilized by a determined king.

-While Cadbury Castle is a prehistoric hillfort, it was heavily reoccupied during the Saxon period, particularly in the 9th and 10th centuries.
+While Cadbury Castle is a prehistoric hillfort, it was heavily reoccupied during the Saxon period, particularly in the ninth and tenth centuries.
 Archaeological excavations have revealed evidence of a large timber hall, a defensive ditch, and a gatehouse built within the old Iron Age ramparts.
-It is often associated with the legendary King Arthur, but more certainly it served as a refuge for the West Saxon elite during Viking attacks.
-The site shows how the Saxons adapted existing fortifications to their needs, adding new defenses and buildings.
+The site is often associated with the legendary King Arthur, but more certainly it served as a refuge for the West Saxon elite during Viking attacks.
+The quality of the Saxon construction at Cadbury is exceptional.
+The timber-laced rampart was built with careful precision, and the gatehouse was a substantial structure that could have held its own against a determined assault.
+The site shows how the Saxons adapted existing fortifications to their needs, adding new defenses and buildings to create a stronghold that was both a military asset and a symbol of royal power.

 Siege Warfare and the Weaknesses of Saxon Fortifications